csquared/Bundler-Presentation/np_complete/01_np_complete.md

 !SLIDE
 # Easy - Brute Force that shit!

+!SLIDE bullets incremental
+# Brute force

+* generate a solution
+* check that it is a solution
+* if not, repeat

 !SLIDE
 # But before we do...

 !SLIDE center
+# Define 'solution'
 ## (Clever Girl)

 <pre>